genomic-medicine-sweden/meta-val/.github/CONTRIBUTING.md

 ## Getting help

-For further information/help, please consult the [genomic-medicine-sweden/meta-val documentation](https://nf-co.re/metaval/usage) and don't hesitate to get in touch on the nf-core Slack [#metaval](https://nfcore.slack.com/channels/metaval) channel ([join our Slack here](https://nf-co.re/join/slack)).
+For further information/help, please consult the [metaval documentation](https://github.com/genomic-medicine-sweden/meta-val) and don't hesitate to get in touch on by creating an [issue](https://github.com/genomic-medicine-sweden/meta-val/issues).

 ## Pipeline contribution conventions